ccswbs/UoGd7-Training/HALT.md

 ###Adding Alt Text in the Drupal Text Editor

-From the Drupal text editor, click on the image icon in the menu bar.
+1. From the Drupal text editor, click on the image icon in the menu bar.
 This action will open a window like this:
 ![WYSIWYG image properties window](/images/alt-text-wysiwyg.png)

-Add short, descriptive alternative text in the "Alternative Text" field.
+2. Add short, descriptive alternative text in the "Alternative Text" field.
+3. Click `OK`.
+4. Click `Save`.

 ##Lists

 Lists are an important feature for organizing information on a web page.
 For a web page to be accessible, any content that is visually presented as a list must also be marked up as a list in the source code.

-In the Drupal text editor, content creators have the choice between ordered (numbered) and unordered (bullet) lists.
-When creating a list, either select a list button and begin typing the list items, or highlight existing text and then select the list button to turn it into a list.
+In the Drupal text editor, content creators have the choice between ordered (numbered) and unordered (bulleted) lists.
+When creating a list, either select one of two list buttons and begin typing the list items, or highlight existing text and then select the list button to turn it into a list.
 Press the `Enter` or `Return` key to go to the next list item, and press `Tab` to start a sub-list or nested list.

 ![Drupal text editor example list](/images/Lists example 2.png)

 ##Tables

 Tables are useful for organizing information into a grid of cells.
 To make sure a table is accessible, it is important to keep it fairly simple.
-If your table is complex, with split or merged cells, consider splitting into multiple tables if possible.
+If your table is complex, with split or merged cells, consider splitting the information into multiple tables if possible.
 In order to assess complexity, imagine hearing the information over the phone.
-Can the information be understood without a visual aid?
+Can the it be understood without a visual aid?

 ###Using Tables in Drupal